The Recognition of the most basic

 tone, the only basic one which has no movement either up or down.
 A

-speaker who starts speaking with a sustained Alt could be beginning to
+speaker who starts speaking with (especially a sustained) Alt could

-sing.
-Any isolated word spoken on an Alt (in non-remote speech) usually
+form of sustained Alts.
+Any isolated word spoken on an Alt in

 suggests the incompleteness of a speaker breaking off though wishing to

 continue.
-Alts never end complete sentences of conversational speech or
+Alts only very occasionally end complete sentences of conversational speech or

 of reading aloud as opposed to calling out (remote speech) or

-often occur in sequences (twos or threes etc) with the later ones
+often occur in sequences of chiefly twos or threes with the ones after

 you of the warning sound from an ambulance or fire engine.
-Alts, first
+Pairs of

 6.